 DESIGN, DEVELOPMENT AND EVALUATION OF DIGITAL HEALTH SOLUTIONS

-EUR ING Dr Edward Meinert is a Chartered Engineer with extensive professional experience in the implementation of complex information systems.
+EUR ING Dr Edward Meinert is a Chartered Engineer with extensive professional experience in data science and implementation of complex business information systems.
 Edward's research is centred on the use of digital technology in medicine.
 His primary research interests include mobile digital apps, wearables, robotic process automation in digital health systems and software application development for enhancement of data collection and information dissemination, with a primary aim to improve cost, impact on analytics and adoption.
 He is particularly interested in applications to novel regulatory and therapeutic contexts, such as adaptive and long-term trials focused on preventive medicine, where there are significant opportunities to derive insight from improved data analytics and where standards are yet to be established.

 The use of health information technologies (HITs) has been associated with positive benefits such as improved health outcomes and enhanced health services.
 Results from empirical studies report potential benefits of HITs in preventive medicine measures such as primary prevention.
 While there are significant efforts underway to establish frameworks to manage digital services, there is much work required to determine how these technologies can be used to improve health outcomes sustainably.
 Edward aims to develop evidence to inform improvement in the design of technologies and to influence policy to promote adoption of systems which achieve positive health impact.